Franco Borruto: Honours

 In July 2022, he was promoted to Officer of the Ordre des Palmes Académiques, and in November 2023 he was elevated to Officer of the Order of Saint-Charles by Prince Albert II of Monaco.

+In March 2026, in recognition of his longstanding contribution to international cooperation and to strengthening ties between Monaco and the Baltic region, he has been awarded the prestigious honorary insignia “Star of Lithuanian Diplomacy”.